baswerc/easybeans/README.md

 ````
 When your object receives the `EasyBeanNotifier` it should store it and then call one of its notify methods anytime you want
 to send out a notification.
 If you want to describe the type of notifications that your object will be sending out you can
-use the `EasyBeanNotification' annotation to do so.
+use the `EasyBeanNotification` annotation to do so.

+### EasyBeans Registry

+The `EasyBeansRegistry` can be used to take care of wrapping your objects in the correct EasyBean wrapper (either `EasyBeanWrapper`
+or `EasyBeanNotification`) and to keep track of the wrapper MBean when it comes time to unregister them.
+The EasyBean registry
+is not required it's simple a convenience class for some of the bookkeeping.

+# License
+EasyBeans is available under <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache License 2.0</a>